digitalservicebund/ris-backend-service/migration_schema_local_setup.md

    mkdir juris-xml-data
    ```

 6. Follow the steps here to get access to OTC buckets via command line.
-You can use the `AWS_` environemnt variables that you use for `neuris-infra`: https://platform-docs.prod.ds4g.net/user-docs/how-to-guides/access-obs-via-aws-sdk/
+You can use the `AWS_` environment variables that you use for `neuris-infra`: https://platform-docs.prod.ds4g.net/user-docs/how-to-guides/access-obs-via-aws-sdk/

 7. Check if you can access the right bucket with
    ```bash